Sale and rent back schemes run by private firms

 What is a sale and rent back scheme

 If you're struggling to pay your mortgage, one option you could think about is a sale and rent back scheme run by a private firm.
-These schemes may also be referred to as 'buy back' or 'sale and lease back' schemes.
+These schemes are also referred to as buy back or sale and lease back schemes.

 A sale and rent back scheme run by a private firm allows you to sell your home, typically at a reduced price, and then rent it back from the firm as a tenant.
-A private firm can include a company, a broker or a private individual.
+A private firm can include a company, a broker or an individual.

-These schemes are different from mortgage rescue schemes run by social landlords.
-For more information about mortgage rescue schemes run by social landlords, see Mortgage rescue schemes.
+These schemes are different from mortgage rescue schemes run by social landlords or the Scottish government.

-There are a number of risks associated with sale and rent back scheme schemes run by private firms, so it is best to consider them only as a last resort.
-You need to understand exactly what you could be signing up to, and how a scheme could affect your housing and financial situation in the long-term.
+There are risks with sale and rent back schemes run by private firms, so it’s best to consider them only as a last resort.
+You need to understand exactly what you could be signing up to and how a scheme could affect your housing and financial situation in the long term.

 How sale and rent back schemes are regulated